MDemx/weathery/README.md

 Project structure on Miro ---> https://miro.com/app/board/o9J_lOjRw0g=/

+New features will be added to this project in process of upgrading my skills.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).